You-Gao/Blog/_life/2024-12-28-future-studies.md

 # Future Studies

 New Year's, winter break, and staying home all day tends to make people reflect.
 I decided to spend that reflection on all the existential questions but also on what I want to study for the upcoming year.

-For some context on where I'm at, I am currently in my 3rd year of school and have run through the gauntlet of theory, algorithms, and low-level shenanigans.
+For some context on where I'm at, I am currently in my 3rd year of college and have run through the gauntlet of theory, algorithms, and low-level shenanigans.
 So there aren't any of the foundations left to go through, and it feels as if I have left the so-called "*tutorial hell*" [^1].
 Quite literally, the only courses left to take for me are in the 4000s.

 Thinking back on this semester, having taken classes like compilers and security, I realize that my interest has shifted toward systems programming.
 That is systems programming in contrast with application programming.
 For example, application programming is using Node.js and knowing the APIs/quirks/idiosyncrasies of shipping out an app.